PAUL HRUSOVSKY

 He has also had shows at WCU at Cullowhee, UNC at Chapel Hill, and numerous locations throughout St. Louis, Missouri.

-Paul was a founding member of frank gallery in Chapel Hill and for over four years maintained a working studio and retail space in downtown Chapel Hill.
+Paul was a founding member of frank gallery in Chapel Hill and long maintained a working studio and retail space in downtown Chapel Hill.
+His works are found in numerous private and corporate collections.

 Peg Bachenheimer, Paul Hrusovksy and Ronan Kyle Peterson combined elements of nature with pure abstraction for their three-person show Craven Allen Gallery.